stojanovic/fuckyou/README.md

 Options:

-    <processName>           name of the process that you want to kill
+    <processName>           name of the process that you want to kill,
+                            keep in mind that process names are case sensitive

     -h, --help              show this help